nendotools/tree-sitter-mcp/README.md

 Tree-Sitter MCP maintains an in-memory index of your codebase's abstract syntax tree (AST).
 When you search, it queries this pre-parsed structure rather than scanning files, delivering instant results.

-1. **On first search** - Automatically indexes the project directory
+1. **Project initialization** - Use initialize_project to index the project directory
 2. **File watching** - Monitors changes and updates the index incrementally
 3. **Memory management** - LRU eviction keeps memory usage under control
 4. **Smart debouncing** - Batches rapid file changes to minimize re-parsing